symfony/symfony-docs/controller.rst

   the ``use`` keyword imports the ``Response`` class, which the controller must return.

-* *line 7*: The class can technically be called anything, but it's suffixed with ``Controller`` by convention.
+* *line 7*: The class can technically be called anything, but it is suffixed with ``Controller`` by convention.

 * *line 12*: The action method is allowed to have a ``$max`` argument thanks to the